mishraji874/Codehawks-First-Flight-TSwap-Audit/audit-data/report.md

 ### [H-1] `TSwapPool::deposit` is missing deadline check causing transactions to complete even after the deadline

 **Description:** The `deposit` function accepts a deadline parameter, which according to the documentation is "The deadline for the transaction to be completed by".
 However, this parameter is never used.
-As a consequence, operationrs that add liquidity to the pool might be executed at unexpected times, in market conditions where the deposit rate is unfavorable.
+As a consequence, operations that add liquidity to the pool might be executed at unexpected times, in market conditions where the deposit rate is unfavorable.

 <!-- MEV attacks -->